Taskade

 The interface may be colorful, but it’s also highly detailed.

-While Taskade may not offer the most extensive feature set compared to other apps, it provides spaces for entering specific tasks, schedules, and goals, similar to writing a document.
-Its high level of flexibility allows users with excellent writing skills to create well-organized plans and documents.
+While Taskade may not offer the most extensive feature set compared to other apps, it provides spaces for entering specific tasks, schedules, and goals, similar to writing a document. its high level of flexibility allows users with good writing skills to create well-organized plans and documents.
 The app’s clean interface makes it ideal for creating documents with high readability.

-While the app’s overall interface is colorful, users can customize the colors to suit their individual preferences.
-I found the app’s attention to detail impressive, especially the filling animation around the icons when tasks are checked.
-The app offers time-based templates that allow users to schedule tasks and adjust them, including canceling tasks by time.
+While the app’s overall interface is colorful, the colors can be customized to suit individual preferences.
+The app’s attention to detail is impressive, such as the filling animation around the icons when tasks are checked, which I found particularly satisfying.
+Additionally, the app offers time-based templates that allow users to schedule tasks and adjust them in detail, including canceling tasks by time.

 And I didn’t know because I mainly tested the app on my smartphone and iPad, but on the desktop, you can express the same tasks as kanban, diagrams, mind maps, and flowcharts!
 So I think it’s a great app that’s hard to beat on the desktop!
 However, on smartphones and iPads, you can only see a simple list.
-This lack of functionality on mobile devices is a significant drawback and I hope it will be improved.
+This lack of functionality on mobile devices is a significant drawback and I hope it will be improved in the future.

 Taskade looks like a writing app, but it’s actually a task app.

-If you think of it as a task app, you can use it lightly, but as a writing app, it’s disappointing.
+If you think of it as a task app, you can use it lightly, but as a writing app, it’s a bit disappointing.

 One of the best things about Taskade is that it offers a good level of AI functionality for free, with some limitations.

-Notion and most other apps offer AI features, but users usually have to pay a high price for them.
+Notion and most other apps offer AI features, but they are usually paid and expensive…

 In the past, I thought Taskade was just one of the many task apps, but the app developers are heavily promoting the AI functionality.
 I tried it out, and the advantage is that it supports Korean, and it’s good because you can do quite a lot of things.
 However, even though it’s a chatbot, it can’t just chatter away.
-The page displays written answers when you ask questions.
+You ask questions and the answers are written on the page.
 I understand that this is the purpose of the chatbot.

 The good thing is that while these apps usually use OpenAI and I have to pay for it, this one allows you to use some AI features even in the free version.
 Of course, there are some limitations in the free version… But this app is very cost-effective, so it’s practically free for personal use.
 I think it could be a great choice for people who use chatbots frequently.